elastic/apm-agent-dotnet/.ci/docker/sdk-linux/README.md

-# Linux docker build for building and testing the apm-agent-dotnet
+# Linux docker build for building and testing the apm-agent-dotnet auto instrumentation

 This is a Docker container with the dotnet SDK and the test tools required to run the build and test goals for the linux OS.